 Here are some of the organisations we work with…

-The Autism Schools Trust is a multi-academy trust that supports the development of new special schools to enable children and young people with autism to learn and succeed.
+The Ambitious about Autism Schools Trust is a multi-academy trust that runs and supports the development of new special schools to enable children with autism to learn, thrive and achieve.

 The Rise School educates and supports children and young people with autism, aged 4-19 years, enabling them to access a broad and challenging curriculum alongside mainstream pupils.